supertestnet/hoard/README.md

 Create utxo X which is locked to Key1 -- this is the "vault" Create (but do not sign) tx1 which spends utxo X to create utxo Y -- this is the "midstate" Utxo Y (the midstate) has 2 spending paths:
-(a) Key2 can spend the money after a timelock -- creating the "unvaulting transaction" (b) Key1 and Key2 can (together) spend the money immediately -- this allows for a "revaulting transaction" (tx2) explained below
+(a) Key2 can spend the money after a timelock -- allowing for an "unvaulting transaction" that sends the money wherever you want
+(b) Key1 and Key2 can (together) spend the money immediately -- this allows for a "revaulting transaction" (tx2) explained below
 Create and sign tx2 which spends Y according to the logic in Y(b)
 ---tx2 should send the money to utxo Z